Preparing for Enrollment

 Auditing A Class

 Students may register late by submitting a Late Registration Enrollment Request form with instructor signature/approval during the second week of classes.
-After the second week of the semester, students must pay for a class in full before a class will be added using the Late Registration Request.
+After the second week of the semester, students must pay for a class in full plus a $25 late payment fee before a class will be added using the Late Registration Request.
 The last day to pay for and submit a request to add a full-term class is the Friday of the fourth week of the semester.